Buddhist Life Coaching with Anagārika Michael Turner | Anagārika Pasannacitta

 So how do we mediate analytically?

-The easiest way to fold this activity into your daily practice, and assuming you read dharma material every day, is to reflect on something you've just read that you want to use for personal development.
+The easiest way to fold this activity into your daily practice, and assuming you read dharma material frequently, is to reflect on something you've just read that you want to use for your personal development.
 For example, after you've read a particularly insightful sutta or commentary; or, you are struggling to come to terms with a particular bit of text that conveys a very specific but challenging idea, concept, or understanding; or, you've realised something within the dharma that you really want to understand, preferably something that is of practical value and of real-world use to you.

 AUDIO: Mettā Meditation and Analytical Meditation - How to Do Them Correctly [Dharma Talk Transcript Included]